alissonthx/JobFit-Analyzer/README.md

 - Redis for caching

-- PostgreSQL for data storage (optional)
+- PostgreSQL for data storage

 - Jest for testing